 This problem needs recognition from anyone.
 It’s not just about girls helping girls, it’s everyone helping each other.

--Quinn Joy, GHG.P.
+-Quinn Joy, Girls Helping Girls.
+Period.
 Co-Founder

 WHO WE ARE

 Girls Helping Girls.
 Period. is a volunteer effort started by two New Jersey sisters, and their mom.
 Emma and Quinn and their family have always been active in volunteer work.
 GHGP started as a limited campaign of the girls' first volunteer group, Small Acts.

 When the girls were just 13 and 17, Girls Helping Girls.
 Period. took on a life of its own-- they asked guests at a neighborhood party to bring a box of pads or tampons as a "gift" they would donate.
 Not only did their friends bring donations, but word spread, an article was written and within a few weeks the family's house was filled with boxes!

 The "girls" of Girls Helping Girls.
 Period. work now as vice presidents of the organization that their mom, Elise, runs as executive director.
 Emma is an environmental science student at American University, and Quinn is headed to the University of Delaware to study in a health-related field.
 They continue to teach workshops, give talks, work on social media campaigns, communicate with donors and pack products.
 And you can email them directly here.

 In the US, period products can cost more than $75/person annually, an amount that can easily overwhelm a struggling person or family.
 GHGP distributes pads, tampons, liners, menstrual cups and reusable products to those in need through a network of partner food pantries, schools, social services agencies and outreach programs.

 Donations to us come in many forms, from products collected in local drives, one-time/monthly donations from donors across the US, and our corporate partners, without whom we would still be working out of our living room, rather than a warehouse!